Stavir-Solutions/privateTutorAPI/README.md

 # privateTutorAPI
-Backend of the private tutor app
+Backend of the private tutor index